metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST destroy their local state.

 _Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with participant index assignment.
 In the latter case, the participant's own commitments MUST be included, so that the receiver may determine its own participant index by its position in the list.
-The polynomial commitments MAY be exchanged directly by the participants over a point-to-point channel, as long as the coordinator records a commitment for their values.
+The coefficient commitments MAY be exchanged directly by the participants over a point-to-point channel, as long as the coordinator records a commitment for their values.

 ### Exchange of secret shares between participants